-"Plan" shall mean this stock option plan, which was approved by the Corporation's Board on May 16, 2006.
+"Plan" shall mean this stock option plan of the Corporation.

 "Plan Effective Date" shall mean the date the plan is approved by the TSX Venture Exchange subsequent to receipt by the Corporation of shareholder acceptance of the plan at the Corporation's Annual General and Special Meeting scheduled for December 9, 2015.